Weather Channel bets on immersive reality with simulations of local weather forecasts

 Ryan also said communicating uncertainty in a forecast may be difficult with the new tool.

 “If you’re showing a visual forecast and it’s a 50 percent chance of severe weather, how do you graphically show that?”
 Ryan said.
-“Or if it’s going to snow and [it’s between] 2 inches and 10 inches?"
+“Or if it’s going to snow and [it’s between] two inches and 10 inches?"

-To produce create these virtual landscapes, engineers from The Weather Channel traveled to each of the 50 cities where they chose to capture imagery.
-Warren Drones, who led the graphics team tasked with constructing the virtual environments, explained that the photos they took had to meet particular standards.
+To create these virtual landscapes, engineers from the Weather Channel traveled to each of the 50 cities where they chose to capture imagery.
+Warren Drones, who led the graphics team tasked with constructing the virtual environments, said the photos they took had to meet particular standards.

 “We have our own in-house team that manipulates the photos to make [them] look authentic,” Drones said.
 “We want to make sure it … doesn’t look like someone’s photo of New York; it looks like New York.”